Student of Games: A unified learning algorithm for both perfect and imperfect information games: Student of Games Algorithm Details

 \subsection{Pseudocode}

 Here we provide pseudocode for the most important parts of the \pog algorithm.
-Algorithm~\ref{alg:gt-cfr} specifies GT-CFR, the core of \pog's sound game-theoretic search that scales to large perfect information games introduced in Section~\ref{sec:alg-gtcfr}.
-Algorithm~\ref{alg:selfplay} presents how GT-CFR is used during selfplay that generates training examples for the neural network, this part was covered in Section~\ref{sec:training}.
-Hyperparameters used in selfplay are specified in Table~\ref{tab:hparams-per-game}.
+Algorithm~\ref{alg:gt-cfr} specifies GT-CFR, the core of \pog's sound game-theoretic search that scales to large perfect information games introduced in \sectionref{sec:alg-gtcfr}.
+Algorithm~\ref{alg:selfplay} presents how GT-CFR is used during self-play that generates training examples for the neural network, previously covered in \sectionref{sec:training}.
+Hyperparameters used in self-play are specified in Table~\ref{tab:hparams-per-game}.

-When \pog plays against an opponent the search tree is rebuilt also for the opponent's actions (as discussed in Section~\ref{sec:appendix-gadget-game}).
+When \pog plays against an opponent, the search tree is rebuilt also for the opponent's actions (as discussed in \sectionref{sec:modified-resolving}).
 This way, \pog reasons about the opponent's behavior since it directly influences the belief distribution for the current state $\beta$ where \pog is to act.

 \algnewcommand{\LineComment}[1]{\State \(\triangleright\) #1}